Help us improve your experience.

 Network devices are typically provisioned with a large number of ports to ensure scalability and redundancy.
 However, many of these ports remain unused for extended periods but still continue to consume baseline power.

-The Device Port Power Optimization recommendation identifies ports that show no signs of operational use and are safe to disable.
+The Device Port Power Optimization recommendation list ports that show no signs of operational use and are safe to disable.
 By shutting down these ports, you can reduce the device’s baseline energy consumption, lower operational costs, and improve overall data center sustainability.

 A port is included in the Device Port Power Optimization recommendation when: